 - If previous employers refuse or aren’t able to provide verification in writing to us, we’ll ask the Applicant for more documents to evidence the start, middle and end of each period we need to verify.

-- These documents could be payslips, P45 or P60, NI records*, educational qualifications or certificates for example.
+- These documents could be payslips, P45 or P60, PAYE records*, educational qualifications or certificates for example.
 For career gaps, for example, these could be Benefit statements or copies of tickets, passport stamps or accommodation bookings for periods of travel.
 We’ll always try to help them with what documents they can provide as evidence if they’re not sure.
 A full list of acceptable documents is here.